Jump directly to the content

 Happy Blossoms

-The Happy Blossoms Floral Subscription, from £78
+The Happy Blossoms Floral Subscription, from £26

-Making a cheeky change from the big blousy blooms in the previous subscriptions, I cannot recommend it highly enough.
-Especially if your loved one is prone to the odd bit of hay fever, or you just feel they deserve something a little bit different.
+Making a cheeky change from the big blousy blooms in the previous subscriptions, I cannot recommend it highly enough — especially if your loved one is prone to the odd bit of hay fever, or you just feel they deserve something a little bit different.

-Every bunch features a mixture of dried and preserved flowers that have been painted, dyed or are natural in colour.
-I was lucky enough to receive two to review: a very colourful collection of 50-plus stems from their previous Valentine's Day collection and a more classic one with neutral tones.
+I was lucky enough to receive two to review: a very colourful collection of 50-plus stems from its previous Valentine's Day collection and a more classic one with neutral tones.

 There’s the option of monthly rolling subscriptions, as well as a selection of three, six and 12-month subscription plans, so there is enough variation to shake up the usual floral fancies.